What is Methamphetamine?

 - Decreased appetite

-- Increased wakefulness and obsessive physical activity
+- Increased wakefulness, obsessive physical activity

-- Mood swings or outbursts, including violent behavior or aggression
+- Mood swings or outbursts, including violent behavior

-- Psychosis/psychotic episodes
+- Psychotic episodes

 - Nervous activity, like picking at the skin or scratching